10+ Tips for Scaling WordPress website for high traffic

 Over 345 people have rated [5/5]

 For any WordPress to handle high volumes of traffic and in order to keep the enthusiasm high, your WordPress website should be ready to scale at a moment’s notice.
 Here are some tips for your WordPress Website that can keep it from getting crumpled under the high pressure of increasing traffic for WordPress Websites.
+Normally the first reason people are wanting to speed up wordpress websites is to increase the conversion rates of potential readers or customers as one of the main reasons someone would leave a website is because it takes too long to load, therefore making the potential consumer to find another website similar.

 1) Get yourself a hosting plan that provides vertical scaling:

+This is why it’s so important to know how to do your own research when it comes to finding a web hosting service.
+If you just use the cheapest one you can find then you may be stuck with a host that can’t handle the traffic you need it to.
 When we speak about vertical scaling we basically mean that hosting providers need to provide you with the facility to upgrade your resources as and when needs change.
 If you feel that your current hosting provider will not be able to sufficiently handle increasing traffic, you can check out the resources that your hosting provider provides.
 You can check the resources allotted to you as per your provider.

-Will the bandwidth, visitor quantity or storage even limit your website from confidently handling the website traffic.
+Will the bandwidth, visitor quantity or storage even limit your website from confidently handling the website traffic?
 If this is the case then you need to explore some other hosting plan options.
 If these options don’t work then you need to explore other hosting providers.
 Even though shared hosting is a great way to start, more traffic translates to increasing access to server resources and only something like VPS hosting or a dedicated server can help you with that.

 2) Get yourself a hosting plan that provides you horizontal scaling: